ronledfordjrcpa/ronledfordjrcpa/README.md

 ---

-> *“AI helps, but it can’t fix bad leadership, books, or missing people.” – Ron Ledford Jr CPA*
+> *“AI helps, but it can’t fix bad leadership, books, or missing butts in seats.” – Ron Ledford Jr CPA*

 --->